-The heart-breaking tragedy inspiring an All Black hopeful
+The murder of India Chipchase: Tragedy inspiring All Blacks rugby hopeful Evaan Reihana

 "[Unfortunately] bad things happen to good people."

-Reihana said he had India were "high school sweethearts".
+Reihana said he and India were "high school sweethearts".

 They met in Northampton, which the Reihanas called home during Bruce's 10-season stint with the Northampton Saints rugby club.

-The pair broke up when Evaan moved to France where his father was playing for the Bordeaux Beagles.
+The pair broke up when Evaan moved to France where his father was playing for the Bordeaux Begles.
 The younger Reihana was later signed to the team himself.

 But the split was short-lived.

-"We then got back together and she came over to France and were together over in France for about nine months," Reihana said.
+"We then got back together and she came over to France and we were together over in France for about nine months," Reihana said.

 Homesickness eventually saw India return to be with her family in the UK.